 There are a few things that project scope statements typically get confused with, including your scope of work.
-They may sound similar, but here are the primary differences between these two.
+They may sound like similar project scoping documents, but here are the primary differences between these two.

 Your scope of work is an agreement of work, typically between consultant and client, that details the agreement of work to be performed, including, but not limited to:

 While your scope of work can be time-consuming to write, it outlines the project itself and not necessarily the plan that’s to follow.
 The project scope statement, in turn, fulfills that role by detailing and mapping out exactly what to expect with the project plan and the project itself.

 They might sound similar, and the outcome of the project may be similar, but a project scope statement is different from your project scope management plan.
 A project scope management plan is what follows the project scope statement, detailing the scope management process from the start to the finish of your project life cycle.

 Additionally, it helps define the work that must be done over the course of the project, and it controls and monitors those processes.
 It also documents and tracks phases to avoid scope creep and assists with project closing, including an audit of deliverables and assessing the project outcome for success factors.